ashkonf/aig/README.md

 ### `gai submit`

 Creates a pull request with an AI-generated title and body.
 This command requires the `gh` command-line tool to be installed.
+Use the `--draft` flag to create a draft pull request.

 1. Push your changes to a remote branch.
 2. Run the command: